wmutschl/Quantitative-Macroeconomics/README.md

 ### To Do

 * [x] review the solutions of [last week's exercises](https://github.com/wmutschl/Quantitative-Macroeconomics/releases/latest/download/week_1.pdf) and write down all your questions
 * [x] read Bjørnland and Thorsrud (2015, Ch.1 and Ch.2) and Lütkepohl (2004, Sec.
 2.1, 2.2, 2.3).
-Make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand.
+Make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand
-* [x] do exercises 1 and 2, write down all your questions and problems.
-We'll do exercise 3 in class.
+* [x] do exercises 1 and 2, write down all your questions and problems; we'll do exercise 3 in class
 * [x] participate in the Q&A sessions with all your questions and concerns
 * [x] for immediate help: [schedule a meeting](https://schedule.mutschler.eu)
 * [x] (optionally) checkout the short [Beginner Git Video Tutorials from GitKraken](https://www.gitkraken.com/learn/git/tutorials#beginner)